 She drinks the potion and we see visual FX of some kind of change occurring.
-She ends up being zapped onto dry land and we see that she now has legs.
+Ha Ni is zapped onto dry land and now she has legs.

 And, that’s a wrap.

 While watching episode one of Surplus Princess, I was really surprised by how fun and it was.
 I couldn’t wait to review/recap this series.
 There are a few characters that have already irritated me to no end, but I was never bored.
 I’m a bit mystified when it comes to the first male lead.
 If I go by the description of the series, it should be Hyun Myung?